michieltjampens/dcafs/docs/Basics.md

 There are two ways to alter raw data before it's written to memory (rtvals).
 The main one is 'paths', which will be explained later.
 But store itself also has a couple -limited- options.

-As mentioned earlier, store takes care of parsing the string data to the relevant rtval.
+As mentioned earlier, it takes care of parsing the string data to the relevant rtval.
 But this parsing can be changed.
 The options are:
 - real/int -> apply an operation to the value before storing it
 - text -> replace one value with another
 - flag -> use other values for true/false (instead of the default like 1,yes,true,high for true)

-Altering the store to increase the roll with 5: (for now, there's no command to do this)
+Altering the store to increase the roll with 5 (for now, there's no command to do this).
 ```xml
 <store delimiter=":">
       <int i="1" name="rolled" unit=""> <!-- because the content will contain the op, the name becomes an attribute -->